Belgian Amiga Club

 a stock Amiga 500, a modern Mobile Phone and the Modern Web.

-You are viewing the articles in 'blog-order', meaning the most recent one is at the top.
+You are viewing the articles in chronological order.

-You can also view them chronological, which makes more sense as a journey
+You can also view them reversed, which might make more sense as a blog

 Of course, chasing the cross-platform dream is nothing new in the C-world.